France in the Middle Ages: Prévôts, baillages

-Political history
+Politics

 Carolingian legacy

-During the later years of the elderly Charlemagne's rule, the Vikings made advances along the northern and western perimeters of his kingdom.
+During the later years of Charlemagne's rule, the Vikings made advances along the northern and western perimeters of his kingdom.
 After Charlemagne's death in 814 his heirs were incapable of maintaining political unity and the empire began to crumble.
 The Treaty of Verdun of 843 divided the Carolingian Empire, and Charles the Bald ruled over West Francia, roughly corresponding to the territory of modern France.

-Viking advances were allowed to escalate, and their dreaded longboats were sailing up the Loire and Seine Rivers and other inland waterways, wreaking havoc and spreading terror.
+Viking advances were allowed to escalate, and their dreaded longboats were sailing up the Loire and Seine and other inland waterways, wreaking havoc and spreading terror.
 In 843 Viking invaders murdered the Bishop of Nantes, and a few years after that, they burned the Church of Saint Martin at Tours, and in 845 the Vikings sacked Paris.
-During the reign of Charles the Simple (898–922), Normans under Rollo were settled in an area on either side of the Seine River, downstream from Paris, that was to become Normandy.
+During the reign of Charles the Simple, Normans under Rollo were settled in an area on either side of the Seine, downstream from Paris, that was to become Normandy.

-The Carolingians were subsequently to share the fate of their predecessors: after an intermittent power struggle between the two families, the accession (987) of Hugh Capet, Duke of France and Count of Paris, established on the throne the Capetian dynasty which with its Valois and Bourbon offshoots was to rule France for more than 800 years.
+The Carolingians were subsequently to share the fate of their predecessors: after an intermittent power struggle between the two families, the 987 accession of Hugh Capet, Duke of France and Count of Paris, established on the throne the Capetian dynasty which with its Valois and Bourbon offshoots was to rule France for more than 800 years.
+Capet was previously "Duke of the Franks" and then became "King of the Franks" (Rex Francorum).

 The Carolingian era had seen the gradual emergence of institutions which were to condition France's development for centuries to come: the acknowledgement by the crown of the administrative authority of the realm's nobles within their territories in return for their (sometimes tenuous) loyalty and military support, a phenomenon readily visible in the rise of the Capetians and foreshadowed to some extent by the Carolingians' own rise to power.